omerShahar1/voice-classification-project/README.md

 [Mozilla's Common Voice](https://www.kaggle.com/mozillaorg/common-voice)

-If you wish to extract the features (the npy files) on your own, then dwanload the dataset, extract it and move it with the files currently in "archive" folder.
+If you wish to extract the features (the npy files) on your own: dwanload the dataset, extract it and move it with the files currently in "archive" folder.
 Then you will need:
 1. run mp3_to_wav.py
 2. run  preparation.py
 3. run save_csv.py